-Amid the growing concern regarding coronavirus (“COVID-19”) worldwide, it is important to stay informed with up-to-date information from accredited resources on how best to protect yourself and your pets during this crisis.
+Amid the ongoing concern regarding coronavirus (“COVID-19”) worldwide, it is important to stay informed with up-to-date information from accredited resources on how best to protect yourself and your pets during this crisis.
 For more information on what we’re doing at Wag! to minimize risk, you can check out our letter to the community at large and stay updated on specifics pertaining to pet parents and pet caregivers on socially distanced services on the Wag! platform, and how to best follow the CDC's social distancing guidelines.

 According to the CDC, the virus can spread from humans to animals and has been reported in a small number of companion animals around the globe, including a German Shepherd named Buddy who tested positive for COVID-19 in the US.
-Out of an abundance of caution, it is recommended that anyone who is sick should limit contact with animals until more information is known about the virus.
+Out of an abundance of caution, it is recommended that anyone who is sick to avoid contact with animals until more information is known about the virus.
 While the risk of spreading COVID-19 from humans to pets is considered 'low', this is a rapidly evolving situation that we are continuing to learn more about every day.
-Understandably, pet parents have lots of questions about the safety of their pets, so we’ve posted a list of frequently asked questions answered by board-certified veterinarian Dr. Elizabeth Racine, that you can check out.
+Understandably, pet parents have lots of questions about the safety of their pets, so we’ve posted a list of frequently asked questions answered by veterinarian Dr. Elizabeth Racine, that you can check out.

 While social distancing, it can be challenging to establish a new routine at home, for you and your furry family members.
 Check out these activities to keep your dog stimulated indoors.
 The good news is, there are some key psychological benefits of sheltering in place with your pup to help relieve stress, anxiety, & depression.